opencog/atomspace/examples/atomspace/README.md

 * `property.scm`       -- Designing Atoms with properties.
 * `truthvalues.scm`    -- Declaring the truth of a proposition.
 * `values.scm`         -- Using Values and attaching them to Atoms.
+* `stream.scm`         -- Using a stream of time-varying Values.
 * `filter.scm`         -- Filtering sets of atoms with PutLink.
 * `map.scm`            -- Extracting and re-writing with MapLink.
 * `recursive-loop.scm` -- Writing tail-recursive loops.